 The 19th-century jewelry market saw increased mass-produced designs due to the Industrial Revolution innovations.
 New improvements in metalwork techniques also meant improved enameling designs.
 It is common to see various 19th-century Victorian pieces with enamel designs such as taille d'epargne and guilloché.
 Business firms and company manufacturers mass-produced a large amount of Victorian jewelry with metalwork engravings.
 Intricate designs and new techniques were introduced to Victorians, making quality pieces more accessible and worn with daytime casual looks.
 Before the mid-19th century, elaborate and fashionable jewelry was often confined to the evening for special occasions.
 After electroplating techniques improved, lightweight gold-filled bracelets and other metal pieces became popular options for everyday attire.

 Taille d'epargne enamel designs were popular and used in Victorian Mourning-style jewelry.
-20th century reproductions were also common and inspired by original 19th century designs.
+20th-century reproductions were also common and inspired by original 19th-century designs.
 Zanathia Jewelry Collection

-Plique-a-Jour enamel Dragonfly Woman ornament (1897-1898) designed by French designer Renee Lalique (1860-1945).
+Plique-a-Jour enamel Dragonfly Woman ornament (1897-1898) was designed by French designer Renee Lalique (1860-1945).

 Although enamel designs have been used for centuries, improved techniques and styles were rediscovered.
-Enamel jewelry was quite popular during the Victorian Era, and included various styles.
+Enamel jewelry was quite popular during the Victorian Era and included various kinds.
 When collecting antique enamel jewelry, knowing the distinct characteristics of different designs can help to authenticate and categorize accessories.
 Presently, original antique enamel designs such as taille d'epargne are highly collectible and historically significant to preserve.
 The quality craftsmanship and detail are still both fascinating and timeless.